Palliative Care for Dogs and Cats: Providing Comfort in Their Final Chapter

 2. Nausea and Appetite Loss

-Anti-nausea medications like maropitant (Cerenia) or appetite stimulants may be prescribed.
+Anti-nausea medications like Maropitant (Cerenia), Ondansetron, or appetite stimulants (Mirtazapine) may be prescribed.

 Smaller, frequent meals can help pets with reduced appetite.